 We are an early development stage pharmaceutical company.
-Our ongoing operations to date have been limited to organizing and staffing the Company, business planning, raising capital, acquiring and developing technology, identifying potential product candidates, and, until May 2017, early stage clinical studies of our most advanced product candidate, OP0101 otic foam.
-In May 2017, we paused the OP0101 otic foam development program and began focusing substantially all of our resources on the advancement of our surfactant program (OP0201 nasal aerosol) for OM.
-Since then, operations related to OP0201 nasal aerosol have included arranging for third party vendors to formulate and manufacture cGMP clinical material as well as preparing and conducting three phase 1 clinical studies and one phase 2a clinical study.
-Additional phase 2 clinical trial preparation activities are also ongoing.
-We have not yet demonstrated our ability to successfully complete large-scale, pivotal clinical trials, obtain marketing approvals, manufacture a commercial scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
+Our ongoing operations to date have been limited to organizing and staffing the Company, business planning, raising capital, acquiring and developing technology, identifying potential product candidates.
+Since then, operations related to development of OP0201 nasal aerosol have included arranging for third-party vendors to formulate and manufacture Good Manufacturing Procedures ("cGMP") clinical material as well as preparing and conducting three phase 1 clinical trials and one phase 2a clinical trial.
+We have not yet demonstrated our ability to successfully manufacture drug product in large enough quantities and with stability to support additional clinical trials, execute pivotal clinical trials, obtain marketing approvals, manufacture a commercial scale product or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful product commercialization.
 It can take many years to develop a new medicine from the time it is discovered to when it is available for treating patients.
 Consequently, any predictions made about our future success or viability based on our short operating history to date may not be as accurate as they could be if we had a longer operating history.